siiftun1857/istrolid-magnux-documents/magnux_changes.md

 Players join do not remove disconnected players.
 After a game started, disconnected players are cleared from the server.

+### Performance data
+The server has its own timer tree to track performance data.
+Performance data is included in network data by default.

 ## Sim map
 ### Map generating
 Map generator use seed, and report seed after a game.
 Start with a seed is possible.